jensarps/decoupled-input/README.md

 ##Updating the binding configuration

-To update the binding configuration during runtime, just call the controller's `updateBindings()` method with the new bindings:
+To update the binding configuration during runtime, just call the controller's `setBindings()` method with the new bindings:

 ~~~javascript